Listed User

 When an insurance policy is terminated or cancelled, and a replacement policy has not been obtained.

-the term that is given to a lease that starts when another lease has expires.
+the term that applies to a legacy that has no conditions.

 the term that applies to a witness who gives testimony as to an opinion but is not an expert.